Sharks (rugby union): Rivalries

-Over the years the Sharks have developed a number of major rivalries, particularly since the 1990s and their emergence as a dominant force in the Currie Cup.
-Perhaps their most long-standing rivalry is that of their old foes Northern Transvaal/Blue Bulls.
+The Sharks' most long-standing rivalry is with the Bulls (formerly 'Northern Transvaal').
 The Sharks first-ever Currie Cup final victory came against Northern Transvaal in Pretoria in 1990 and since then the two teams have played out a number of classic encounters including the 2007 Super Rugby Final in Durban where the Bulls were victorious by the narrowest of margins in front of a packed Kings Park Stadium.
-The Sharks also have a fierce rivalry against Transvaal/Golden Lions.
+The Sharks also have a rivalry against Transvaal/Golden Lions.
 The teams contested a number of finals throughout the 1990s and whilst the rivalry diminished somewhat during the 2000s it was reignited following the Lions defeat of the Sharks in the 2011 Currie Cup Final in Johannesburg.
-Being the two most successful coastal teams in the country, a strong rivalry also exists between the Sharks and Western Province, and the two teams participate in what's known as the 'coastal derby' when they take on each other.
+Being the two most successful coastal teams in the country, a strong rivalry also exists between the Sharks and Western Province/Stormers, and a match between the two teams is called the 'coastal derby'.